hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And tricks of trade, and customs of our days).
 >
-> There's "Working Cutlers", who ne'er used a tool,
+> There's "Working Cutlers", who never used a tool,
 >
 > And "real hat-makers" qualified at school;
 >